 Vice President Yemi Osinbajo has attributed the current economic recession in the country to the loss of revenue as a result of pipeline vandals activities.

-Answering questions from journalists in Abeokuta on Sunday, September 11, 2016, Osinbajo said almost 60 % revenue has been lost due to the activities of pipelines vandals in the Niger-Delta.
+Answering questions from journalists in Abeokuta on Sunday, September 11, 2016, Osinbajo said almost 60 per cent revenue has been lost due to the activities of pipelines vandals in the Niger-Delta.

 Osinbajo also disclosed that the nation has lost almost 40 per cent of the gas but expressed optimism that the country would soon overcome its challenges.